İrşadi Aksun

 M. İrşadi Aksun (born 5 April 1957) is a Turkish professor of electrical and electronics engineering and the dean of College of Engineering at Koç University.
-He received his bachelor's and master's degrees from ODTÜ and his Ph.D. degree from the University of Illinois in 1990.
+He received his bachelor's and master's degrees from Middle East Technical University and his Ph.D. degree from the University of Illinois in 1990.

 He returned to Turkey when he started to work in Bilkent University back in 1992.
 He passed to Koç University in 2001 as a professor of engineering and became the dean of College of Engineering in 2004.
-He received a TUBİTAK award for his project on multi layer electronic circuits.
+He received a TÜBİTAK award for his project on multi layer electronic circuits.